 Tony Scott hated working with producer Joel Silver so much that he based the character Lee Donowitz, movie producer and cocaine user and dealer in his next movie True Romance (1993) on Silver and he made sure for him to look and act just like Silver did.

 In a New Yorker profile, Joel Silver said that the making of this film was "one of the three worst experiences of his life."
 Tony Scott also spoke about how miserable production was, largely because Silver and Bruce Willis took over the production, altered parts of Shane Black's script, and made him shoot scenes he hated under threat of being fired and having to forfeit his salary.

-With this film, Shane Black became the first writer to sell a spec script for $1 million.
-According to Time Magazine, he was originally offered $2.25 million by Carolco Pictures, but decided to go with Warner Brothers.
-He went for the lower (but record-setting) bid of $1.75 million, so that he could work with Joel Silver, who had also produced his script for Lethal Weapon (1987).
-This record stood for 67 days until Carolco purchased a screenplay by Joe Eszterhas which became Basic Instinct (1992).
+With this film, Shane Black became the first writer to sell a spec script for one million dollars.
+According to Time magazine, he was originally offered 2.25 million dollars by Carolco Pictures, but decided to go with Warner Brothers for the lower (but record-setting) bid of 1.75 million dollars, so that he could work with Joel Silver, who had also produced his script for Lethal Weapon (1987).
+This record stood for 67 days until Carolco purchased a screenplay by Joe Eszterhas, which became Basic Instinct (1992), for three million dollars.

 In the original script, the entire third act was set on water.
-Also, Hallenbeck's grudge with senator Baynard was completely different from the movie.
+Also, Hallenbeck's grudge with Senator Baynard was completely different from the movie.
 In the script, Hallenbeck was working security for the Baynard family when Louis Baynard, President Baynard's son, kills a mother and her child in a drunken car accident.
-When Hallenbeck refuses to cover for the president's son, they plant half a kilo of crack cocaine in his house.
-Louis Baynard was also a villain in the script, and in the end both he and his father die.
+When Hallenbeck refuses to cover for the President's son, they plant half a kilo of crack in his house.
+Louis Baynard was also a villain in the script, and in the end, both he and his father die.